Suhaibinator/URouter/README.md

 ### Basic Usage

-Here's a simple example of how to use URouter:
+Here's a simple example of how to use SRouter:

 ```go
 package main